Ojasvi145/VSD-RISC-V-/Week6/README.md

    - The binary instructions are sent to the hardware chip, which performs operations based on those instructions.
    - The hardware executes functions like arithmetic, logic, memory access, and I/O as directed by the binary instructions.

-In summary, the programming code is ultimately translated step-by-step to binary instructions that the hardware chip understands and executes, enabling software applications to run on physical hardware.[1]
+In summary, the programming code is ultimately translated step-by-step to binary instructions that the hardware chip understands and executes, enabling software applications to run on physical hardware.
 ___________
 To design a Digital ASIC (Application-Specific Integrated Circuit), key components and tools are required from the start: